trans/ruby.cr/README.md

 Ruby.cr facilitates porting Ruby code to Crystal.
 There are numerous minor differences between Ruby's and Crystal's APIs.
-These are often a source of tedium when trying to get a a port of a Ruby program to compile under Crystal.
+These are often a source of tedium when trying to get a port of a Ruby program to compile under Crystal.
 The intent of this project is to remove as many as these minor distinctions as possible, while making it easy to methodically *crystallize* a program, bit by bit, at the coder's leisure.